 This is where a mentor or life coach can come in handy—they can objectively provide the guidance and support that your spouse needs in order to explore a new path in a constructive way.

 Expressing Anger and Blame

-In lashing out about their changing feelings, a spouse going through a midlife crisis may try to pin the problems on their partner.
-If only they hadn't noticed or addressed those behaviors, then everything would be completely normal—or so they think.
+In lashing out about their changing feelings, a partner going through a midlife crisis may try to pin the problems on you.
+If only you hadn't noticed or addressed those behaviors, then everything would be completely normal—or so they think.